Kong/docs.konghq.com/app/konnect/reference/custom-dns.md

 After the DNS verification process is complete, {{site.konnect_short_name}} will attempt to automatically generate an SSL certificate for your custom domain.
 This process can take several hours.
 If you attempt to access the custom URL from a browser _before_ the certificate generation process is finished, you will receive an SSL certificate error.
-If this process takes more than 24 hours, please check if the new DNS record is correctly applied.
+If this process takes more than 24 hours, check if the new DNS record is correctly applied.
 You can use the `dig` tool to troubleshoot your DNS:

 * Run `dig`, replacing `CUSTOM_DOMAIN` with your custom domain and `CUSTOM_DOMAIN_DNS` with the DNS server for the custom domain: